piotrostr/bsc-full-node/README.md

-# Set up a node of Ethereum mainnet in 5 minutes
+# Help Ethereum be more secure and decentralized and set up a light node in 5 minutes

-spins up a geth node for ethereum chain using provisioning tools

 ## requirements